 The Asahi Kasei Group is working to reduce the rate of employees missing work due to mental health issues by enhancing its four complimentary approaches to care in accordance with its mental health care guidelines.

-To reduce the number of employees who are absent from work due to mental health issues, we use the “Stress Classification Tool for Absent Employees.”
-To identify the causes of their absences, occupational health staff use interview results to input the contribution ratio of direct factors and background information into the tool, then analyze the trends and characteristics by region and visualize the results in graph form.
+To reduce the number of employees on sick leave due to mental health issues, we have our occupational health staff analyze the causes of these absences on a district-by-district basis.
+They determine contributing factors by considering both direct causes and background information obtained from interviews.
 Results from each site are also aggregated, with company-wide data analyzed according to various aspects such as job category and position, which are then shared throughout the company, and for which countermeasures are created.

 Initiatives for employees with severe lifestyle-related diseases and metabolic syndrome

 In order to maintain and improve the health of our employees, the Asahi Kasei Group is working to prevent and address lifestyle-related diseases.

 (1) Specific health guidance and Get Fit Challenge